blakeminix/blakeminix/README.md

 ### Hi there 👋
 - 🔭 I'm currently developing a content management system
-- 🌱 I'm currently learning Next.js and Express.js
+- 🌱 I'm currently learning Next.js as a full-stack framework
 - 📫 How to reach me: https://www.linkedin.com/in/blakeminix/